TFCampos/NYC/README.md

 # NYC
-Staff to make the analysis of the NYC database
+Stuff to make the analysis of the NYC database

 This repository will stor my code and data to do the analysis of the dataset.